 Students must apply via one of the following online application forms:-

 MA Marketing draws on the latest marketing research to provide you with a highly practical postgraduate degree.
-You'll study the latest thinking in strategic marketing management, and also have the option to study topics such as e-marketing, consumer research, and international marketing.
+You'll study the latest thinking in strategic marketing management, and also have the option to study topics such as e-marketing, consumer research, social media, analytics and digital research.

 This degree is ideal for marketers who are ready to take the next step in their careers, or professionals in other fields who want to move into marketing.

 In addition, this course is offered with an optional 12-month work placement for an additional fee (24-month total course duration).
 See MA Marketing (Professional Pratice).